 4. What Is Your Competitive Advantage?

-Angel investors often ask about your unique selling proposition (USP).
+Angel investors often ask about your unique selling proposition (USP), which is what differentiates your business from competitors.
 Highlight what sets your business apart, such as proprietary technology, exceptional customer service, or a first-mover advantage.

 5. What Are Your Growth Projections?